daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. Welcome
 Create a script that creates a directory named My first Directory in the /tmp/ directory.
 7. Betty in my first directory
-Move the file betty from /tmp/ to /tmp/myirstdirectory
+Move the file betty from /tmp/ to /tmp/myirstdirectory.
+8. Bye bye Betty
+Delete the file betty
+.
+The file betty is in /tmp/my_first_directory